NitinPalCode/MBA_backendCode/README.md

 # MBA_backendCode
-I have created a Movie booking application
+I Have Created A Movie Booking Application
-Used Tech Stack :-
+By Using Tech Stack :-
 -NODEJS
 -ExpressJS
 -JavaScript
 -MongooDB
 -Postman
+-Jest